davidgordon12/audit/README.md

 ## TODO:
 - [ ] Implement TRACE (and the ability to set the max depth)
 - [ ] Implement ERROR alerts to 3rd party logging systems like Grafana and Datadog
-- [ ] Maybe enable or disable emojis for legacy terminals and editors (but who else is really using this)
+- [ ] Enable or disable emojis for legacy terminals and editors
 - ~~[ ] Fix dangling threads with wait groups / channels~~
-- [ ] Rewrite the logging to be synchronous, with an asynchronous background worker to pull messages from the queue.
+- [x] Rewrite the logging to be synchronous, with an asynchronous background worker to pull messages from the queue.